IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I have lived with the prospect of an early death for the last 49 years.
 I'm not afraid of death, but I'm in no hurry to die.
 I have so much I want to do first ...
 I regard the brain as a computer which will stop working when its components fail.
 There is no heaven or afterlife for broken down computers; that is a fairy story for people afraid of the dark.”

 >“I used to think that information was destroyed in black holes.
 But the <a href="https://en.wikipedia.org/wiki/AdS/CFT_correspondence" target="_blank">AdS/CFT correspondence</a> led me to change my mind.
 This was my biggest blunder, or at least my biggest blunder in science.”

+>“Dirac has done more than anyone this century, with the exception of Einstein, to advance physics and change our picture of the universe.
+He is surely worthy of the memorial in Westminster Abbey.
+It is just a scandal that it has taken so long.”

 >“[on the possibility of contact with an alien civilization]: I think it would be a disaster.
 The extraterrestrials would probably be far in advance of us.
 The history of advanced races meeting more primitive people on this planet is not very happy, and they were the same species.
 I think we should keep our heads low.”